 The Trustee expects the fund manager to invest the Plan's assets in the members' best interests.
 With the aim of ensuring long-term, sustainable returns to provide benefits to the Plan's members, the fund managers are expected to exercise voting power (where applicable) with the objective of preserving and enhancing long-term shareholder value.
 The Trustee meets regularly with its fund managers to monitor their performance and conflicts of interest, whilst asking them to evidence the implementation of environmental, social and governance risk factors into their investment decision-making, including voting rights.
+A summary of Trustee engagement activity with investment managers over the year is outlined in Table 5.

 The Plan's asset managers have conflicts of interest policies in place.
 The managers have not disclosed any potential or actual conflict over the period.
-The Trustee formally asks managers to confirm any conflicts of interest when managers meet with the Trustee.
+The Trustee formally asks managers to confirm any conflicts of interest periodically.